kaanozcan/generator-angular-agile/README.md

 # Work In Progress
-Before you go any further I need to clerify first that this is a still work in progress.
+Before you go any further I need to clarify first that this is a still work in progress.

 # So What Is This Thingy After All
 This is a yo generator agile work flow kept in mind.
 If you use this generator you should use modules as much as possible.
 Just create your modules under app/features directory and build your dependency tree and grunt will compile it for you.